cdalab/Strava-Extract-Actvity-Data/README.md

        pip install requirements.txt

+2. place a pickle folder that contains list of Riders.

-2. run the main.py and specify the username index, low slicing bound of riders and high slicing bound of riders. for example:
+3. run the main.py and specify the username index, low slicing bound of riders and high slicing bound of riders.

+for example:

        menu.py 2 100 500

-it will run with username[2] and riders[100:500]
+ will run with username[2] and riders[100:500]